AyanamiSoryu/ToDoDo/README.md

 ToDoDo is a pet project inspired by the principles of Atomic design and Block Element Modifier (BEM).
 It serves as a platform for implementing ideas and incorporating the latest technical solutions in both frontend and backend development.
 At its core, ToDoDo is a to-do list application.

+**Project Structuring Rules for ToDoDo on React.js**

+The project structure for ToDoDo in React.js consists of four main directories:

+1. **Atoms:**
+  - Definition: Atoms represent the simplest units of the application, often in the form of components like `<StyledButton>`.
+  - Usage: Atoms are building blocks for more complex, composite components.
+  - Restrictions: Components in the Atoms directory are not allowed to reference other components.
+This restriction ensures a clear vertical hierarchy and avoids subordination conflicts.
+  - Best Practice: The primary logic for UI elements should be defined in components one level above Atoms.
+  - Atom Tasks: Declare interface elements with the ability for styling and reuse.

+2. **Organisms:**
+  - Definition: Organisms are components of unrestricted structure and complexity, tasked with implementing the core project logic.
+Examples include components like `<Card>`.
+  - No Restrictions: There are no specific prohibitions within this directory.
+  - Best Practice: Avoid referencing components from the same Organisms directory, maintaining a logical sequence in inheritance.

+3. **Symbiosis:**
+  - Definition: Symbiosis components essentially act as routers on the path to App, combining two or more components from the Organisms directory.
+  - Restrictions: Components in this directory are not allowed to reference other components within the same directory.
+  - Tasks: Simplify the logical readability of code structure.

+4. **Page:**
+  - Definition: The Page directory corresponds to the App, responsible for rendering the code.
+  - Tasks: Render the code.

+These rules aim to bring clarity and organization to the project structure, promoting a clean separation of concerns and logical flow within the React.js application.

 # Project Structure

 The ToDoDo project follows a well-organized structure for maintaining clarity and modularity.